HL7/us-safr/input/pagecontent/index.md

 ### Overview

 The US Situational Awareness Framework for Reporting (US SAFR) Implementation Guide (IG) establishes a standardized, FHIR-based approach to support public health decision-making during emergencies.
-By enhancing situational awareness, this IG aims to provide a real-time, national view of healthcare system capacity, respiratory disease trends, and other critical public health metrics.
-The guide is designed to facilitate seamless data exchange between healthcare facilities, public health authorities, and federal agencies, thereby strengthening the nation’s emergency preparedness and response capabilities.
+By enhancing situational awareness, this IG aims to provide a real-time, national or jurisdictional view of healthcare system capacity, respiratory disease trends, and other critical public health metrics.
+The guide is designed to facilitate seamless data exchange between healthcare facilities and public health authorities (federal and/or jurisdictional),thereby strengthening the nation’s emergency preparedness and response capabilities.

 ### Purpose ###